 Opening your own small business can be daunting.
 Prepare for your contractor exam with courses from contractortrainingcenter.com.
 With a little preparation, you can get licensed and get started designing and building beautiful outdoor spaces.

 If you love sharing knowledge about the best ways to grow certain flowers, or which pests to watch out for during which seasons, this job is for you.
 Bloggers get to take what they learn in the garden and communicate it to readers.
 Readers can then use those tips to start their garden off successfully.
 A blog can even be more than just words on a page.
-You can expand to videos, photos, and plant guides.
+You can expand to videos using an online video editor, photos, and plant guides.
 Create new gardening traditions and find readers to participate with you.

 A blog can be a small business with the right planning and execution.
 Sponsorships from gardening-related companies can be a source of income.
 Offering merchandise or custom equipment can also be a source of income for this small business.

 The great thing about this business venture is that if your food doesn’t sell, you get to eat it!
 If you like growing fruits, vegetables, and herbs in your garden, you might feel right at home at a farmer’s market.
 This small business can be a great way to try out new skills and expand as a vegetable grower and gardener.

 You don’t just need to sell fresh fruits and veggies at the market.
 You can also experiment with homemade jellies and jams, loaves of bread, dips, and herbs.
 Become the gardener/chef/salesman of your food with a small business that you run.

 Custom Flower Shop